-Will the reader identify with the conclusion?
+The reader should identify with the conclusion.

 Go through the essay removing grammatical mistakes and errors in mechanics, clichés, and overuse of adjectives and adverbs.
 Another pair of eyes can help you weed out these issues.
 Once done with this step, you should have a good, error-free descriptive essay ready for submission.